kshedden/case_studies/methods/survival.md

 $${\rm SD}[u_i]/\sqrt{n} \approx {\rm SE}[\hat{\theta}_n].$$

-That is, the pseudo-observations approximately convert estimation and inference for $\theta$ into a linear inference problem, analogous to the sample mean.
+Thus, the pseudo-observations approximately convert estimation and inference for $\theta$ into a linear inference problem, analogous to estimating the population mean with the sample mean.
 This idea could be useful in many settings, but is particularly useful in the setting of survival analysis since we can now treat the pseudo-observations $u_i$ like any other collection of independent quantitative measurements, and analyze them using a wide variety of statistical methods that are not otherwise adapted to survival analysis.

 The most common construction of pseudo-observations for survival analysis is based on the Kaplan-Meier (product limit) estimate of the marginal survival function.
 We can compute $\hat{S}(t)$ using all data, and then we can compute
-$\hat{S} _{(-i)}(t)$ by deleting observation $i$.
+$\hat{S} _ {-i}(t)$ by deleting observation $i$.
 There are fast approximations for doing this on large samples without repeating the full calculation for each $i$.
 The pseudo-observation is
 $u_i(t) = n\hat{S}(t) - (n-1)\hat{S}_{-i}(t)$.
 These can be used, for example,